Updated September 22, 2020

 Overly worried about failing?
 Your state of mind has a major influence on your performance.

-Karen Satchell, MS, SPHR, SCP, passed both the HRCI-SPHR and SHRM-SCP in a two-week span.
+Senior Professional Karen Satchell, MS, SPHR, SCP, passed both the HRCI-SPHR exam and SHRM-SCP in a two-week span.
 She credits her success, in part, to proactive confidence-building rituals.

 I needed to believe I was going to pass.
 I wrote my name with all the test pending abbreviations on a white board in my kitchen and posted it on a sticky note on my computer monitor at work.
 I gave myself countless confidence boosting talks.
 I would take some deep breaths and envision myself passing the exams and my celebration dance as I exited the testing center.

 We hope this post helps you plan your study program.
-The team at SwipeClock wishes you success!
+The team at SwipeClock wishes you success as you pursue a professional-level HR position!